tobiasgf/lulu/README.md

 #### 2. Produce a match list
 The match list can in practice be produced with any tool for pair wise matching of sequences. **BLASTn** is an effective tool for this, and the one that was used in the validation of the **LULU** algorithm.
 The only requirements is that the match list has three columns with pair wise similarity scores for the OTUs.
 The first column contains the id of the query OTU, the second column contains the id of the matching OTU, and the third column contains the similarity score (%) of the two OTUs.

-BlastN - a match list can be produced with **blastN** with these commands:
+BLASTn - a match list can be produced with **BLASTn** with these commands:
 ```
 #First produce a blastdatabase with the OTUs
 makeblastdb -in OTU_sequences.fasta -parse_seqids -dbtype nucl